-Faculty and staff who travel at the University's request (e.g., travel pursuant to instructions from their department heads or where such travel is required by their job descriptions) will have covered by their University academic or administrative unit:

-- travel health insurance if the area to which they are traveling is not covered as "in-network" by their current health insurance plan, - life insurance if the area to which they are traveling is not covered by their current life insurance plan, and - inoculations if a qualified physician or nurse determines it to be necessary for the proposed travel and only if not covered by the employee's current health insurance plan.
+Faculty and staff who travel at the University's request (e.g., pursuant to instructions from their department heads or where such travel is required by their job descriptions) will have covered by their University academic or administrative unit travel health insurance (if the area to which they are traveling is not covered as "innetwork" by their current health insurance plan), travel life insurance (if the area to which they are traveling is not covered by their current life insurance plan), and inoculations (determined by the Student Health Center Travel Clinic to be necessary for the proposed travel and only if not covered by the employee's current health insurance plan).
 Faculty or staff who travel to countries or specific regions of those countries affected by war or insurrection (whether declared or not), political insurrection, terrorism, invasion or civil strife should consult with their current health and life insurance plans to review the extent of coverage in foreign countries and determine if war and insurrection insurance coverage or additional travel insurance should be obtained.
 If the university concurs that pre-existing insurance will not apply, faculty and staff will need to secure, funded by their academic or administrative unit, war and insurrection insurance coverage for travel to such countries or specific regions of those countries.